How to Choose a 3D Scanner for Manufacturing

 • High precision & small parts → Structured light 3D scanner

-• Large parts & harsh environments → Laser 3D scanner
+• Large parts & workshop environments → Laser 3D scanner

-• Mass production & automation → Automated 3D inspection system
+• Mass production & inline inspection → Automated 3D inspection system

-• Flexible on-site scanning → Handheld 3D scanner
+• Portable scanning & flexible jobs → Handheld 3D scanner

 Key Factors to Consider When Choosing a 3D Scanner